-If you see arcing, press the CLEAR/OFF pad and correct the problem.
+If you see arcing, press PAUSE/CLEAR and correct the problem.

 Arcing is the microwave term for sparks in the oven.
 Arcing is caused by:

 - Metal or foil touching the side of the oven. - Foil not molded to food (upturned edges act like antennas). - Metal, such as twist-ties, poultry pins, or gold-rimmed dishes, in the microwave. - Recycled paper towels containing small metal pieces being used in the microwave.